mattermost/docs/source/help/getting-started/setting-your-status-availability.rst

 Clearing a Custom Status
 ------------------------

-To clear a custom status, select your avatar at the top of the left-hand sidebar, then select **Clear Status**, or select the **Clear** option next to your current status.
+To clear a custom status, select your avatar at the top of the channel sidebar, then select **Clear Status**, or select the **Clear** option next to your current status.

 .. image:: ../../images/clear-custom-status.png
   :alt: Clear your custom status.